gcapes/swc-pr-tutorial/_episodes/05-good-prs.md

 {: .challenge}

 ## Pull requests
-When you create a pull request, there is a title box, and a description box.
+When you create a PR, there is a title box, and a description box.
 It's great when the title gives a brief but descriptive overview of the PR, and when the description describes the what improvements are made by the PR.
 Both boxes will usually have some default text in them --- please take the time to